benrlodge/blslider/README.md

-I had a project that required me to load images for a slider in a data attribue, so I combined a small plugin I wrote with blslider.js
+I had a project that required me to load images for a slider in a data attribute, so I wrote thise small plugin to use along with blslider.js